Funding to Support Open Space Protection, Historic Preservation, and Community Revitalization

 The Hudson River Valley Greenway Grant Program provides funding to participating Greenway Communities to further a regional planning strategy consistent with the five Greenway criteria of natural and cultural resource protection, regional planning, economic development, public access, and heritage and environmental education.
 The next deadline for Greenway Grants is May 6, 2016.

 “These community projects help set the stage for growth and development while ensuring the protection and enhancement of historic, cultural, and environmental resources,”said Mark Castiglione, Acting Executive Director of the Hudson River Valley Greenway.
-“These projects resonate with Governor Cuomo’s emphasis on economic development, preservation, and community revitalization.
+“These projects resonate with New York State’s emphasis on economic development, preservation, and community revitalization.
 The Greenway applauds these communities for undertaking such important projects.”

 The following projects will be supported by the Hudson River Valley Greenway Grant Program: